ThereforeGames/unprompted/README.md

 ## Usage

-First, try the included demo template by entering the following as your prompt:
+First, try the included demo template by entering the following as your prompt - this will verify that Unprompted was installed correctly:

 `[file common/examples/human/main]`